Dralder/Optimizer/README.md

 # Optimizer
-Stops some useless windows services and clears your temp files
+Stops useless windows services and clears your temp files along with gaming optimizations